 Staff must be confident and able to professionally disagree and challenge decision-making as an entirely legitimate activity; a part of our professional responsibility to promote the best safeguarding practice.
 Staff are encouraged to press for re-consideration if they believe a decision to act/not act in response to a concern raised about a learner is wrong.
-In such cases the Case Resolution Protocol for the relevant local authority is used if necessary.
+In such cases the SVPP Case Resolution Protocol is used if necessary.